BruvLio/web-module-project-async-redux/README.md

 - [ ] Build a React Redux app
 - [ ] Fetch data inside an async action creator from an API of your choosing
-- [ ] Add the data from the API to the Redux store
+- [ ] Add the data from the API to the Redux store - Naruto api link - https://naruto-api.herokuapp.com/api/v1/characters
 - [ ] Display the data from the store in a component
 - [ ] _Some_ styling must be applied.
 It can be basic, but the app must not only use browser default stylings